 I did some rethinking about that answer.
 There might actually be a few things I would try to accomplish.
 I would listen to anybody who brings a problem to me and asks for help.
 I will certainly never do personal favors for anybody because I owe nobody and am not depending on machines and establishment connections to get elected.
-If someone can explain in a logical way why something would be a good thing for the state, district or a portion of the district and if that thing does not waste tax money or infringe on our liberties, I would use the power of my office to get it done.
+If someone can explain in a logical way why something would be a good thing for the state, county, district or a portion of the district and if that thing does not waste tax money or infringe on our liberties, I would use the power of my office to get it done.
 Just do not ask for personal favors because I will not do it.

 People often ask me if I know how to use the power of the office.
 They assume that the main power of any political office comes from being somebody's yes man in return of favors.
 They know that I would never use that power.
 That is not the only power of office.
 Once I get the reputation for blocking crap, I will have my own set of yes men.
 As soon as I get elected, I know that I will suddenly have a buch of new friends that I had never known before.
 They will want me to stop blocking their favorite bacon and some will be willing to deal.
 There are also certain procedural tricks that even freshmen can pull, even if they are not a member of a committee.
 You might be suprised at how much I can get done by being in the way.